ioccc-src/winner/2000/jarijyrki/README.md

 edited from its end by adding or removing characters.

 Going beyond the borders of the window results in scrolling the current view.
-It is not possible to go up from first row or left from the first column; but it is possible to wrap back to start from the last row and last column.
+It is not possible to go up from the first row or left from the first column; but it is possible to wrap back to start from the last row and last column.

 #### 2.6.
 Formulas